beeper/msc-link-bot/contrib/README.md

   `msc-link-bot` in a docker image
 - [`docker-compose.yml`](docker-compose.yml) --- a simple
-  [compose](https://docs.docker.com/compose/) file that sets up the volume and environment variable needed to fully run the `Dockerfile` image
+  [compose](https://docs.docker.com/compose/) file that sets up the volume and environment variables needed to fully run the `Dockerfile` image